Martin-Baker Mk.7: Operation sequence

 Ejection is triggered by pulling either a seat-pan or face-blind firing handles.
 This jettisons the canopy, removing an interlock that allows the firing of the main gun: a telescopic tube behind the seat with two explosive charges that fire in sequence.
 As the seat moves up its guide rails, an emergency oxygen supply is activated, personal equipment tubing and communication leads are disconnected, and leg restraints tighten.

 As the seat moves out of the aircraft, the rocket pack is fired by a lanyard attached to the cockpit floor.

 A steel rod, known as the drogue gun, is fired and extracts two small parachutes to stabilise the seat's descent.
-A barostatic mechanism prevents the main parachute from opening above an altitude of 10,000 ft (3,000 m) A time-delay mechanism operates the main parachute below this altitude with another device to prevent the parachute opening at high speed.
+A barostatic mechanism prevents the main parachute from opening above an altitude of 10000 ft.
+A time-delay mechanism operates the main parachute below this altitude with another device to prevent the parachute opening at high speed.
 The seat then separates from the occupant for a normal parachute descent; a manual separation handle is provided should the automatic system fail.